 This is me!

 I am a wife, mother, grandmother and great grandmother.
 I have two wonderful children and their better halves!
-Two grandchildren, ditto, and two beautiful great grandchildren.
+Two grandchildren, ditto, and three beautiful great grandchildren.

 I am very disabled and spend most of my time in a wheelchair in front of this computer.
 I'd fade away without it.
 It's my contact with my friends and the great world wide web!